dhellmann/pymotw/PyMOTW/sys/limits.rst

 .. note::

-    These values depend on the compiler and underlying system, so you may have different results.
-These examples were produced on OS X 10.5.8.
+    These values depend on the compiler and underlying system.
+These examples were produced on OS X 10.6.4.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_float_info.py'))